_edited_edited.png)

 The Little Theatre Festival

 Join us for An Seanchaí Theatre Company's inaugural one act play festival, happening throughout February 2026 at the Irish Association of Manitoba in Winnipeg.
-Presenting eight plays over four weekends, this exciting event celebrates the incredible talent of our local community theatre companies.
-Come and experience a diverse array of performances that showcase the creativity and passion of Winnipeg's theatrical artists.
+Presenting eight, one act plays over four weekends, this festival celebrates our local community theatre companies and their passion for the stage as writers, actors, directors and stage managers.
+Come and experience a diverse array of performances that showcase the creativity and dedication of Winnipeg's theatrical artists.

 More details to follow in the months to come!

-Siobhan, Steph and Rob are true friends with an intense passion for all things theatre.
-Siobhan started An Seanchai Theatre Company (Irish for 'the storyteller") in 2022 to launch her debut as a playwright with the production of The Weight of Shame.
+Siobhán, Steph and Rob are true friends with an intense enthisiasm for all things theatre.
+Siobhán started An Seanchaí Theatre Company (Irish for 'the storyteller") in 2022 to launch her debut as a playwright with the production of The Weight of Shame.
 Long time friend, Rob jumped on board as director and they were introduced to Steph who kept everyone organized and in line with her tremendous stage management skills.
 Since then they have continued to produce theatrical magic together on various stages throughout Winnipeg.
 Steph has also launched Cactus Theatre Co, a company that honours fellow Winnipeg playwright and actor, Dan Gilmour who left this plane all too soon.

 Missing the Acting Irish International Theatre Festival and The Playwright Festival, the trio concluded they needed to launch their own festival and base it on the undervalued one act play.
 Discussions ensued, research was embarked upon and excitement grew when they discovered they were following the historical footsteps laid out by the Little Theatre Movement.